 Effective Altruism

-Effective Altruism.
-I am merely skimming the surface in this blog.
 I welcome your thoughts, suggestions, and comments.
 I would also be happy to post a guest blog on the topic if anyone is interested.

-I continued to look, spreading a broader net, and seeking different perspectives.
+I continued to look, spreading a broader net and seeking different perspectives.
 I found a YouTube video featuring a Q&A with Noam Chomsky.
 While this isn't directly related to EA, it did help bring my EA priorities into sharper focus.

 Chomsky's reply, "I should mention that there are two crises that will determine whether it’s even worth talking about these issues.
-One of them is the growing threat of nuclear war, the other is the climate crisis which has to be dealt with in the next few years or else human society's essentially finished, so unless these two crises are probably met everything else is moot."
+One of them is the growing threat of nuclear war, the other is the climate crisis, which has to be dealt with in the next few years or else human society's essentially finished, so unless these two crises are probably met everything else is moot."

 But then what about people who have more pressing needs for food, shelter, health, and safety?
 If I subscribe to EA's approach of using reason and evidence to do the most good, then doing all that I can to help save the planet from a 2+ centigrade rise in global temperatures seems like the logical choice.